Explore the history

 Stockton House is a beautiful 18th century grade II* listed building full of history.
 We wanted to preserve the original, unique features and architecture the house has to offer and play homage to the history and heritage this amazing house has.

-We’ve collaborated closely with expert individuals including Shropshire Council, English Heritage and our friends Apley Estate to ensure we restore this historic building in a sympathetic, sustainable way and preserve the unique characteristics of the house.
-It is important to us to preserve the heritage of the house, and at the same time we’ll be using state-of-the-art technology to give you everything you can expect from a new, luxurious wedding venue.
+We’ve collaborated closely with expert individuals including Shropshire Council, English Heritage and our friends Apley Estate to ensure we restored this historic building in a sympathetic, sustainable way and preserve the unique characteristics of the house.
+It was important to us to preserve the heritage of the house, and at the same time use state-of-the-art technology to give you everything you can expect from a new, luxurious wedding venue.

-Our vision is for the house to be transformed into a relaxing, luxurious haven, which is why we want each bedroom to have an en-suite with stunning views over the estate.
+Stockton House has been transformed into a relaxing, luxurious haven, which is why we each bedroom has an en-suite with stunning views over the estate.
 The house is full of doors, walkways and passages, which is something we wanted to keep.
-We love how these add a level of curiosity and allows your guests to wander and explore every room of your exclusive venue.
+We love how these add a level of curiosity and allow your guests to wander and explore every room of your exclusive venue.

 Stylish Georgian Design